argahsuknesib/EMSE_FrontEnd_Cours/2_toolchain/presentation/slides.md

 - Install `node` on your machine
 - Write javascript source file
-- Run it with `node yourSource.ijs`
+- Run it with `node yourSource.js`

 ---